aqlaboratory/openfold-3/docs/source/precomputed_msa_explanation.md

 As shown in the figure above, paired MSAs are only provided for protein chains that are part of complexes with at least **two unique protein chains**.
 Besides the query sequences, protein chains in monomeric and homomeric assemblies and RNA chains only get main MSA features, which are treated as implicitly paired for homomers.
 MSA feature columns for DNA and ligand tokens are empty and masked to prevent their contributions to model activations.

-## 2. MSASettings
+## 2. MSASettings Reference

-This section will add some clarifying points about MSASettings.
+Users can alter the way MSAs are processed in the OF3 inference pipeline by modifying the [`MSASettings`](../../openfold3/projects/of3_all_atom/config/dataset_config_components.py#L18) class via the `runner.yml` as outlined in the [Precomputed MSA How-To Guide](precomputed_msa_how_to.md#5-modifying-msa-settings-for-custom-precomputed-msas).

-The 3 main settings to update are:
+The 3 main settings to update when using custom precomputed MSAs are:
 1. *max_seq_counts*: A dictionary specifying how many sequences to read from each MSA file with the associated name.
 MSA files whose names are not provided in this dictionary *will not be parsed*.
 For example, if one wants `uniparc_hits.a3m` MSA files to be parsed, the following field should be specified:

 ```